 Figure 6.1.3 Service integration centre

-Service desk is a single point of contact for service users and has the best visibility on the most up-to-date service status.
+The service desk is a single point of contact for service users and has the best visibility of the most up-to-date service status.
 Good collaboration and cooperation between the service integration team/centre and service desk will improve the capability to respond to and prevent service failures.

-Service advisory board (CAB) is responsible for approving the service releases while the service integration team/centre is responsible for defining the operational readiness procedure and consulting services for building the readiness.
-A close cooperation will improve the service release quality and reduce the number of release-related service issues.
+Change Advisory Board (CAB) is responsible for approving the service releases while the service integration team/centre is responsible for defining the operational readiness procedure and consulting services for building the readiness.
+Close cooperation will improve the service release quality and reduce the number of release-related service issues.